emqx/emqx-docs/en_US/rule/action_republish.md

   "t/1"
 ```

-The SQL in the document is only for example, please write the actual requirements according to the business.

 ## Create Action

 Click Add Action, select Data Forwarding, Message Redistribution, enter the destination subject and other parameters, and refer to the following table for parameter definitions.